 I wonder if you and I can we say that?
-Especially during the Holidays, when we buy and buy and buy stuff that doesn’t really matter?
+Does all the stuff we work for to buy really matter?

 I asked how he eats, where does the money come from?
-“I like to hike a lot and I spend time looking for items that people have lost, like jewelry in the grass.
+“I like to hike a lot and I spend time looking for items that people have lost, like jewelry in the grass at the park.
 I have found many items and I sell them,” he told me.
 When I offered to buy him a meal, he looked offended and declined.

 As we were wrapping up our conversation, he told me knew many who had breast cancer, or who had died from this evil disease.
 He told me to continue my mission of preventing breast cancer.
 Wow.
 Here is a homeless man, in sub-freezing temperatures, encouraging me to keep up the good fight!